-The Best Body Pillows of 2020
+Best Body Pillow of 2020

-The Snuggle-Pedic Body Pillow is a favorite of ours because we actually like how slim and relatively firm it is.
-More traditional to what we're used to when it comes to memory foam pillows, we like that it arrives ready to go and to our liking for side-sleeping and beneath-the-legs comfort.
+The Snuggle-Pedic Body Pillow is a favorite of ours because we can appreciate how slim and relatively firm it is.
+It's closer to a traditional memory foam pillow than most, and we like that it arrives ready to go with an appropriate amount of fill for side-sleeping or beneath-the-legs comfort.
 If you're looking for firm support, this one fits the bill.
-The shredded memory foam is CertiPUR-US certified and the fabric is a viscose of bamboo and polyester blend.
-At the heavier end of the spectrum, we still felt the pillow was easy to move around during the night.
-Since it's memory foam, it's great for sharing with a partner for under the legs.
-It's more than long enough and you can shift about without disturbing the other side of the pillow.
+The shredded memory foam is CertiPUR-US certified and the fabric is a viscose combination of bamboo and polyester blend.
+Although it's at the heavier end of the spectrum, we still think this pillow is easy to maneuver during the night.
+It's more than long enough to share with a partner and you can shift about without disturbing them.

 Why You Should Trust Us